aidanp16/HrAIAssistant/README.md

 ## 🚀 Features

-- **Intelligent Question Generation**: GPT-powered contextual questions to gather hiring requirements
+- **Intelligent Question Generation**: GPT-powered contextual questions focused on one role at a time
-- **Multi-Role Support**: Handle multiple positions in a single conversation
+- **Role-by-Role Processing**: Sequential, focused conversations for each position to reduce complexity
 - **Comprehensive Content Generation**:
   - Job descriptions tailored for startups
   - Hiring checklists with actionable items